TRON-US/eCommerce-hello-world/README.md

          ```
          items[itemId] = Item({
             id: itemId,                             // unique id for the item
             name: _name,                            // name of the item, passed in from the user as a parameter of the function
             available: true,                        // set to true (available) as it was just added to the store
-            price: (_price * 1000000000000000000),    // price of the item, passed in from the user as a parameter of the function
+            price: (_price * 1000000000000000000),  // price of the item converted to WEI, passed in from the user as a parameter
             seller: sellerAddress,                  // address of the person that added this item to the store
             buyer: 0,                               // set to 0 by default as nobody has bought the item
             exists: true                            // to allow checking if the item at an id exists in the mapping, set to true
          });
          ```